atdd-bdd/GherkinExecutorForCSharp/README.md

     \<StartupObject>GherkinExecutorForCSharp.Translate</StartupObject>
 ```

-- Change the test framework, if necessary, in Translate.cs
+- Change the test framework, if necessary, in `Translate.cs`

 ```
   public static readonly string TestFramework = "MSTest";
   // Could be "NUnit"
 ```

-- Run the program
+- Run the program.
+When it has executed:

         Go to the `Feature_Starting_glue `folder